raphOhai/nomba-demo/pull_request_template.md

 ## 4. Operations impact

-List the steps that must be taken for this PR to work e.g `npm install`, `yarn`, `add API_URL to environment varaibles`, etc
+List the steps that must be taken for this PR to work e.g `npm install`, `yarn`, `add API_URL to environment variables`, etc

 ## 5. Business impact